-The nature of an online presence can blur interpersonal boundaries, so it is important to be as clear as possible about how boundaries may be challenged in an online environment.
+The nature of an online presence can blur interpersonal boundaries, so it is important to be as clear as possible about how boundaries may be compromised.
 As a general rule, I like to keep clinical work in the consultation room as much as possible.
 However, the nature of the digital world can sometimes stretch these boundaries, so I offer the best clarity I can below.

 I am not currently using an e-mail encryption programme, so any emails we send to each other may be vulnerable to viruses or human error.
 For this reason, it is best to be thoughtful about what you include in emails to me, and which email address you choose to use with me.
-Often, it is best to rely on email for non-confidential communications like setting up appointment times and things like that.
+The use of email or phone contact between sessions is for practical purposes only (for example if running late for session or needing to miss a session outside of the notice period).
 In an effort to keep confidential and psychological material “in the room” it is best avoided in emails unless we discuss it beforehand.
-I will ask for your preferred email address from our first session.

 If you choose to communicate with me by email, be aware that all emails are retained in the logs of Internet Service Providers.
 Furthermore, they can be vulnerable to viruses and unintended forwarding or replication.
 If you are concerned about the confidentiality of your emails, you may wish to contact my by telephone instead.

 I generally check emails only during office hours (being 9am-6pm) and not at weekends.
-I endeavour to respond to all emails within 24 hours when I am not away, in which case you will received an automated reply.
+I endeavour to respond to all emails within 24 hours upon opening them.
+If I am away for an extended period, you will receive an automated response.
 Emails should never be used in the event of an emergency, in which case you should contact emergency services.

 You may feel free to contact me by text message to alert me if you are running late for a session or for similar reasons.
-However, text messages, are generally not the best method for communicating with me about more important matters, so please do phone and leave me a message.
+However, because of the lack of context of text messages, are generally not the best method for communicating with me about more important matters, so please do phone and leave me a message.

-Please be aware that while I make every effort to maintain confidentiality, applications like Skype are not confidential channels of communication, and though it is highly unlikely, they can be compromised.
-For this reason I may request we use a different application like VSee or Facetime.
+Please be aware that while I make every effort to maintain confidentiality, applications like Zoom or Skype cannot guarantee complete confidentiality, and though it is highly unlikely, they can be compromised.
+Zoom, as opposed to Skype, does offer end-to-end encryption.

 When communicating in any of these ways, we both agree not to use any recording devices for remote sessions.
-It is also crucial that you’re sure your environment from which you are conferencing with me is safe and secure.
-We will discuss these details should we decide to work in this manner.
+It is also crucial that the environment from which you are conferencing with me is safe, secure and private with decent wi-fi connectivity.

 I maintain a public Twitter profile as a way of promoting psychological ideas through the media, and to make people aware of workshops, conferences, or other events that might be of interest to followers.
 I occasionally send across relevant links and sometimes engage in public conversations on these topics.

-I, like many others, maintain a private Facebook account for personal reasons, and a Linked-In account for professional ones.
-I aim to keep my Facebook as private as possible and it would not be appropriate to be Facebook “friends” with former or current clients.
+I, like many others, maintain a Linked-In account for professional reasons.
 I have decided that it would not be appropriate to add current or former clients as “connections” on Linked-In.